mxli630/Tail_Aware_POD/README.md

 # Reduced Order Modeling with Large Deviation Theory

 This repository provides code for generating **Reduced Order Models (ROMs)** for PDE systems with random parameters, with a focus on **accurate prediction of rare tail events**.
+We use **large-deviation-theory(LDT)-guided sampling** to generate informative parameter realizations (including tail/rare events), then build the ROM from the resulting snapshot set.

 The approach combines:
 - **Proper Orthogonal Decomposition (POD)** for reduced basis construction